saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 *  A Shipment can have one ShipmentPackage.

 **Workflow**
 *  Shipment can be edited in SHIPMENT_INPUT status.
-Check if shipment is in input status, if not move it to input status before editing its content.
+Check if shipment is in SHIPMENT_INPUT status, if not, stop futher process and return error.
-  1. What does this mean?
-If ShippingLabel was generated, it should be voided.
-Anything else?
 *  Moving shipment item is three step process
   1. Delete shipmentItem from existing shipment.
 Delete OrderShipment record along with ShipmentItem.
 Anything else?
   2. In some cases the shipmentItem is moved to new shipment, in such case we may have to create shipment [createShipmentForOrder](createShipmentForOrder.md).